andrewchambers/godothecorrectthing/README.md

 # How to use

-As it stands, the tool is difficult to package because it does a lot of user/software specific stuff.
+Although I use it this tool every day, It is not packaged in a friendly way (yet), so as it stands, you probably need to fork it and read the code to make minor modifications to get it working.

 - You need to read your window manager docs to setup a hotkey to run this script.
   For `i3` add something like `bindsym $mod+g exec /home/ac/bin/godothecorrectthing.sh`